microsoft/vscode-python-devicesimulator/README.md

 ## Provide feedback

 To report issues, provide feedback or requests, please use this link : [Provide Feedback](https://aka.ms/AA5xpxx).
-We would love to hear from your experience to keep improving our project.
+We would love to hear from you about your experience to keep improving our project.

 ## Privacy and Telemetry Notice